Cabrillo National Monument

 First plastic bags, now bottled water; San Francisco is certainly setting an example.
 Mayor Gavin Newsom signed an order this week banning the use of City funds to purchase single-serving bottled water. –San Francisco Mayor Bans the Bottle (TreeHugger)

 Errrg…plastic bags need to be banned!
 Bottles too.
 It’s difficult to avoid plastic while shopping.
 I try to remember to bring my reusable bags.
 I often forget.
 I never mean to get plastic bags, but it’s automatic with the baggers.
 They default to plastic!
 I was at Ikea a couple weeks ago.
 They’ve implemented a bag tax.
 This is wonderful.
 No one was leaving Ikea with bags.
-Go San Fran.
+Go San Francisco.
 I wish San Diego were as forward thinking.
 I’m not in favor of legislating common sense, but it’s very difficult for me to avoid plastic bags.
 Perhaps a state bag tax is in order.
 Ultimately we tax payers will pay for the pollution anyway.

 MindTouch DekiWiki "Hayes" Live Data Services